-Key elements apply to all sports: speed, agility, strength, power and endurance.
+Key elements that apply to all sports are speed, agility, strength, power, and endurance.
 At Performance Sport & Speed, we train athletes in grades 4-12 in these areas.
 We then take their training to the next level with personalized, sport-specific workouts.
 Our coaches emphasize proper technique and incorporate injury prevention exercises, creating a powerful, functional athlete.
-Having trained over 3,000 athletes throughout the state of Iowa, we have developed a program that works to progress athletes to the next step in their careers, whether it’s high school athletics, college athletics or professional athletics.
+Having trained over 3,000 athletes throughout the state of Iowa, we have developed a program that works to progress athletes to the next step in their careers, whether it’s high school athletics, college athletics, or professional athletics.

 - Vertical jump to test their power development

 - Broad jump to test their horizontal power and the ability to translate their vertical power into a horizontal movement

 - 40/10yard sprints to test their speed and strength during their sprints

 - Pro-agility to test their quickness and ability to change direction